aybabtme/temple/scripts/README.tmpl.md

 * more template engines
 * support to read variables from consul/etcd/zk/wtv
-* support to render a whole filesystem tree at once
+* support to verify that all template variables have a value

 ## license